victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 ```java
 private List<String> labels = new ArrayList<>();
 ```
 Those few bytes allocated beforehand almost never matter.
 On the other hand, the risk for doing `.add` on a `null` list is just to dangerous.
 In some other cases you might want to make the field `final` and take it via the constructor.
-But just don't leave collections references to have a `null` value.
+Never leave collections references to have a `null` value.

 Many teams choose to decompose larger entities into smaller parts.
 When those parts are mutable, make sure you instantiate the parts in the parent entity:
 ```java